-The Company maintains policies and procedures to value financial assets or financial liabilities using the best and most relevant data available.
+The Company maintains policies and procedures to value financial assets & financial liabilities using the best and most relevant data available.
 The fair values of the financial assets and liabilities are included at the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-The following methods and assumptions were used to estimate the fair values :-
+The following method and assumption were used to estimate the fair values :-

-Fair value of cash and cash equivalents, trade payables, and other current financial assets and liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.
+Fair value of cash and cash equivalent and trade payables, & Other current financial assets and liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.